Police release note found on gunman following mass shooting at Michigan State University

 The gunman, identified as 43-year-old Anthony McRae, died from a self-inflicted gunshot wound.

 Some content in the note was redacted, but visible text shows McRae claiming to be the leader of a group of 20 people planning multiple mass shootings in nearby towns and New Jersey.
-Officers from Michigan State University, the Michigan State Police and the FBI have determined that McRae acted alone and that no other locations were under threat, though some New Jersey schools did close the day after the shooting out of an abundance of caution.
+Officers from Michigan State University, the Michigan State Police and the FBI have determined that McRae acted alone and that no other locations were under threat, though schools in Ewing, New Jersey did close the day after the shooting out of an abundance of caution.

 The two-page note also included a list of McRae's apparent motives for the shooting.
 He also drew multiple sad faces on the paper, which is dated Feb.
 12, 2023, a day before the chaos at Michigan State.